omvatten/qdiv/docs/_build/html/_sources/Plotting.rst.txt

 *meta* is the meta data, typically object['meta'].

-*var1* is a column heading in the meta used to color code (required input!).
+*var1* is a column heading in the meta used to color code.

-*var2* is a column heading in the meta used to code by marker type (optional).
+*var2* is a column heading in the meta used to code by marker type.

 *var1_title* and *var_2 title* are the titles used in the legend.

 *biplot* is a list of columns in meta data containing numeric data that should be plotted as a biplot in the PCoA.
 The arrows associated with each column are scaled to the plot area of the PCoA.

+*arrow_width* is the width of the arrows used in the biplot.

 *whitePad* sets the space between the outermost points and the plot limits (1.0=no space).